benlansdell/mabetask1_ml/README.md

 ## Running the pipeline

-Commands to go from downloading the data to submitting the final predictions are detailed in `pipeline.sh`
+All the commands to go from downloading the data to submitting the final predictions are detailed in `pipeline.sh`

 ## Contents

-* requirements.txt -- short list of package requirements (should be sufficient for reproducibility)
 * ml_env.yaml -- yaml file containing full list of packages for reproducibility
 * pipeline.sh -- the whole pipeline -- from downloading data to submitting -- can be reproduced with pipeline.sh
 * model.pdf -- a more detailed description of the model